-In case you didn’t already know, I’m a big fan of donuts.
+In case you didn’t already know, I’m a big fan of donuts (as evidenced by my maple glazed donuts and apple cider donuts, to name a few).
 It’s pretty near impossible for me to pass one of those infamous pink boxes, take a whiff of that sticky sweet scent, and keep walking.
 I mean, right?

 So I thought I would recreate one of my favorites: blueberry donuts.
 And I’m not stopping there!
-We’re topping these eggless donuts with a beautiful blueberry glaze, which is such a nice finishing touch… I’d highly recommend against skipping the glaze 🙂
+We’re topping these blueberry cake donuts with a beautiful blueberry glaze, which is such a nice finishing touch… I’d highly recommend against skipping the glaze 🙂

 - They’re baked, not fried.
 Somehow this makes me feel better about devouring one with a cup of coffee and calling it breakfast.